 You’ll notice in my video I’m tweaking the valves on the chiller and pump to adjust the temperature.
 Once you get this dialed in it stays pretty stable.
 I was a little frantic because I was trying to film and control the chiller flow at the same time.
 The higher the water flow rate, the lower the output wort temp.
 The lower the wort flow rate, the lower the output wort temp.
 I would start by throttling your pump way down and slowly increase the flow based on the wort temperature OUT.
 The Exchilerator has a built-in thermometer for monitoring wort temp, I just used a digital thermometer for the sake of the video and ease of showing temp.

-The Exchilerator is an awesome piece of equipment.
+The Exchilerator is an awesome piece of equipment starting at $195 without any accessories.
 It’s durable, easy to clean and store, easy to use, and chills wort down incredibly fast.
 The biggest tradeoff with faster chilling is of course excess water usage.
 The good news is you can easily recycle the water for cleaning and sanitizing equipment later.
 I can run the Exchilerator for 4 minutes or my immersion chiller for 15-20.
 It’s also one less thing I have to submerge in the kettle which is a great benefit, especially for electric brewing.
 The thought of clogging this thing, especially with a hoppy NEIPA, never even crossed my mind.

 Overall I would absolutely recommend the Exchilerator.
 It’s a nicely built piece of equipment and a great addition to any brewery.